eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-05-02-connecting-ditto-hono.md

 toc: true
 ---

+{% include warning.html content="This guide does no longer work with the latest (1.x) versions of Ditto + Hono.
+Please take a look and make use of the [Eclipse IoT Packages \"cloud2edge\" package](https://www.eclipse.org/packages/packages/cloud2edge/) in order to setup and automatically connect Ditto + Hono." %}

 With the recently released Ditto milestone [0.3.0-M1](2018-04-26-milestone-announcement-030-M1.html) the `connectivity` to AMQP 1.0 endpoints can now be established in a durable and stable way (including failovers, etc.).

 That means Ditto now is ready to be connected to [Eclipse Hono's](https://www.eclipse.org/hono/) "northbound" API which is provided via AMQP 1.0.<br />
-By doing so it is for example possible to receive [Hono telemetry](https://www.eclipse.org/hono/api/telemetry-api/) messages (see heading "Northbound Operations") which a device `demo-device` connected to the "southbound" of Hono sends via HTTP or MQTT (the currently available protocol adapters of Hono) in Ditto.<br />
+By doing so it is for example possible to receive Hono telemetry messages (see heading "Northbound Operations") which a device `demo-device` connected to the "southbound" of Hono sends via HTTP or MQTT (the currently available protocol adapters of Hono) in Ditto.<br />
 When received, the payload can be translated into a format Ditto understands in order to update the